Struct arrayvec::ArrayString [−][src]

 The returned iterator will not be double ended, because it is not efficient to support.

-If the pattern allows a reverse search, the rsplitn
+If the pattern allows a reverse search, the rsplitn method can be

 used.